-On the other hand, situational interview questions place candidates in hypothetical situations that can help you determine how they’ll best solve a problem and prevent future problems.
+On the other hand, situational interview questions place candidates in hypothetical situations that can help you determine how they’ll best approach a problem and prevent future problems.
 For example:

-- Describe your learning process.
+- escribe your learning process.
 If you discover a mistake in your work, how would you approach the mistake, fix it, and prevent it from happening again?

-Additionally, you can ask the following questions to spot an active learner:
+Additionally, you can ask the following overt questions to help identify an active learner: